RGMA91/product/README.md

 The endpoint to retrieve the products is located in the ProductController.java class, is a GET request that if successful, will return a Response Entity enveloping a Page with code 200 with all the ProductDto objects required.
 This response also indicates the "totalPages" and "totalElements", so the frontal or receiving part know how many pages and elements more can obtain with the same filter values.
 This endpoint can receive the following parameters:
-* category (string): its not required, if this parameter is not send, the application will search for all the categories.
+* category (string): it's not required, if this parameter is not send, the application will search for all the categories.
 * sortBy (string): indicates the field in which the result will be sorted.
-It doesn't matter if it is in lower case or upper case, the service will standarize it to lower case.
+It doesn't matter if it is in lower case or upper case, the service will standardize it to lower case.
 If this param is not SKU, Price, Description or Category, it will return a bad request
 * ascending (boolean, default is true): indicates if the order of the result will be sorted in ascending manner if the param is true or descending manner if it is false.
 * page (int, default is 0): indicates which page of the query result will be showed, starting from 0.
 For example, if the query could contain 20 objects, but the page size is set to 5, and the page parameter is set to 0, it will show the first 5 objects depending on the order.
 To retrieve the next 5 objects, the same query should be done but changing the page parameter to 1.
 * size (int, default is 5): indicates the number of objects showed per page

-###Example requests:
+### Example requests:

 (GET):